Use built-in controls first

 Extensions are disabled by default.
 Only enable them when the project intentionally uses trusted code.

-The documented shape makes customization safer:
+The supported shape makes customization safer:

 The Buttons module must return one function.
 It receives a ButtonAdapter and may return a cleanup function.